 A Grammy-Award Winner and 4-time Emmy Nominee, Paul Shaffer served as David Letterman’s Musical Director for 33 years as well as being the Musical Director for the Rock and Roll Hall of Fame.
 Paul was an original member of the SNL band, later becoming a Featured Player, and put together and served as the Musical Director for The Blues Brothers.
 In addition to his own albums, Paul has played and collaborated with the likes of Robert Plant, Eric Clapton and many more.

-Judy Tint is a music attorney, educator, musician, and NYC native.
-A graduate of Rutgers College and Columbia Law School, she represents artists, songwriters, producers, labels, and more, from unknowns to icons.
-She has served on the faculty of the NYU Steinhardt Music Business Program since 2008.
-She is Chair of the ABA Forum on The Entertainment and Sports Industries and a longtime Board member of WhyHunger and The R&B Foundation.
-She has spent ten years on the Board of Governors of The Recording Academy’s NY Chapter, and is a frequent speaker at music industry conferences across the country.
+Judy Tint is a music attorney, educator, and musician.
+A graduate of Rutgers College and Columbia Law School, she represents recording artists, songwriters, producers, independent labels, DJs, and other music-makers, from unknowns to icons.
+She has served on the faculty of the NYU Music Business Program since 2008.
+Judy is Chair of the American Bar Association’s Forum on The Entertainment and Sports Industries, and a member of Leadership Music’s Class of 2020.
+She has made numerous trips to Capitol Hill as an advocate for artists’ rights, and has lectured extensively on various topics in the entertainment field, for organizations including SXSW, Practicing Law Institute, Women in Music, New Music Seminar, CMJ Music Marathon, MusiCares, and NOLA Music Tech.

 Judy is also a musician and songwriter.
-She has provided vocals and percussion on many recordings, and has performed at Carnegie Hall, The Apollo Theater, Radio City Music Hall, The Ryman Auditorium, the Waterfront Blues Festival, and numerous other venues, and on “Late Night with Conan O’Brien” and several PBS music specials.
-She is firm believer in the power of music to change the world.
+She has provided vocals and percussion for a variety of recordings, and has performed at Carnegie Hall, The Apollo Theater, Radio City Music Hall, The Ryman Auditorium, Broadway’s Palace Theatre, Portland Waterfront Blues Festival, and numerous other venues throughout the country and beyond.
+Her television appearances include NBC’s “Late Night with Conan O’Brien” and multiple PBS music specials.
+She is a firm believer in the power of music to change the world. #havetambourinewilltravel

 Emily White is a founding Partner at Collective Entertainment, the Founder of #iVoted Festival, author of the Amazon #1 best-selling How to Build a Sustainable Music Career and Collect All Revenue Streams and hosts the #1 Music Business podcast globally of the same name.